JC-Ellis/astro-personal-site/src/content/work/first-html-site.md

 > Everyone starts somewhere — and this is where I began.

-This was the very first website I ever built — no libraries, no templates, no frameworks.
+This was the very first webpage I ever built — no libraries, no templates, no frameworks.
 Just a blank text editor, a `<table>`, and a dream.
 It was my entry point into the world of web development, where I learned how markup languages work, how to structure a page, and most importantly, how fun and creative building for the web can be.

 I wrote the whole thing in raw HTML: headings, images, tables, and even a few links (including one to a very important **Cumberland sausage review**).
 I had no idea what semantic HTML was yet, but I was hooked from the moment I hit `save` and opened the file in a browser.